chriscummings/PBot/docs/develop/index.md

 # Development Overview

+This section will cover writing your own custom middleware against the API of PBot.

+PBot has two main service APIs: the **bot** and **transceiver**.
+It is the bot's job to send channel history through any loaded middleware whenever there is activity.
+The transceiver handles storing messages and sending them to Discord.

 **Current PBot Version:**
 --8<-- "version"

 [:fontawesome-solid-download:  Download PBot by Version](https://github.com/chriscummings/PBot/releases){ .md-button .md-button--primary }

 -----

-This section will cover writing your own custom middleware agaist the API of PBot.